 A conflict between a graduate student and a professor should begin with open communication.
 If resolution is not achieved, the student may meet with the department's chairperson.
-According to the Graduate Catalog, "a graduate student who is unable to resolve issues with the course professor and/or department chairperson has thirty (30) calendar days from the date on which grades are due (as specified on the Registrar's academic calendar) for the relevant semester or summer session, or thirty (30) calendar days after the adverse decision at the departmental level to file an appeal with the dean of the School of Graduate Studies".
-The Graduate Appeals Committee (GAC) of the Graduate Council considers grade appeals from graduate students.
+According to the Graduate Catalog, "a graduate student who is unable to resolve issues with the course professor and/or department chairperson has thirty (30) calendar days from the date on which grades are due (as specified on the Registrar's academic calendar) for the relevant semester or summer session, or thirty (30) calendar days after the adverse decision at the departmental level to file an appeal with the dean of the Graduate College".

+The Graduate Appeals Committee considers grade appeals from graduate students.
 There are two grounds for appealing a grade: (1) evidence of miscalculation, and (2) material deviation from information published in the course syllabus without adequate notice of the change.
-See the Graduate Catalog for additional and specific details on grade appeal.
+The appeal should include three important aspects: (i) the action(s) being challenged, (ii) the person(s) against whom the complaint is being made-the "respondent," and (ii) the redress being sought.